Summer Camp COVID-19 Policies & Procedures

 - Most meals will be served outdoors within cabin groups.
 When meals need to be served indoors (for example, due to inclement weather), meal times and locations will be staggered to ensure adequate spacing between individuals and groups.

-An electronic update will be emailed at the end of each day your camper is in attendance; these will contain any group updates on health and safety at camp as well as information of the day’s events.
+An electronic update will be emailed at the end of Monday and Wednesday; these will contain any group updates on health and safety at camp as well as information of the week’s events.
 If the decision to dismiss or end camp early is made, details related to the decision may be communicated via this update.
 Health and safety information specific to your camper will be communicated to you directly by phone.

 IN THE EVENT OF A CONFIRMED/SUSPECTED CASE